nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Leena - Get to Level 5 - TurnRed on Gloop
   * Glenn - Get to Level 4 - Magnify
-  * Serge - Target Giant Gloop - 1 - WeakMinded
+  * Serge - Target Giant Gloop - 1 - WeakMinded (Aquaball if Leena has 16 Mag)
   * Leena - Target Giant Gloop - IceBlast
   * Glenn - Medicine Leena if Frozen or AquaBall
   * Serge - Defend for BlueField or Blue Element to fill all the Blue (whichever is more appropriate)